Croxton Play of the Sacrament: Summary

 The play begins with the Vexillators appearing to the audience with banners.
 They inform the audience of the plot.
 After the summary, the Vexillators ask that the audience never doubt Christ.
 They tell the audience that the play is set in Croxton, and then the play begins.

 Aristorius appears, praising his success as a merchant, and thanking God for allowing him to sell his goods.
 Isoder enters, and says that he will do anything in his power to ensure that Aristorius remains successful.
 Jonathas then enters, thanking Mohammed for all that he possesses.
-Jonathas is a Jewish man who is skeptical of the holy host and Christian ways.
+Jonathas is a Jewish man who is skeptical of the Real Presence and Christianity.
 He, along with his friends Jason and Jasdon, have discuss how insane it is for Christian men to “believe on a cake” in their religion.
 The cake is referring to the holy host.
-They wish to desecrate a host in the name of their god, and discuss ways in which they can secure one.
+They wish to desecrate a host in the name of their God, and discuss ways in which they can acquire one.

 The Jewish men visit Aristorius, and ask him to sell the host.
 He initially refuses, as they are not of the Christian faith.
 Jonathas increases his offer to 100 pounds, which Aristorius is unable to turn down.
 Aristorius is afraid that he will get caught stealing the host, but Jonathas convinces him to do it at night time.
-Aristorius goes to visit the priest, and gets him drunk on wine – enabling him to steal the host.
+Aristorius goes to visit his parish priest, and gets him drunk on wine – enabling him to steal the host.

 Once they receive the consecrated host, Jonathas, Jason, Jasdon, Malchus, and Masphat decide to stab the host to see if it bleeds.
 To their surprise, it bleeds.
 Now terrified of the host, they decide to boil it in hot oil.
 When Jonathas tries to throw the host in the oil, it clings to his hand.
 He tries to wash it away in water, but again it stays attached.
 The men decide to pin it to a host, and pull Jonathas until he is released.
 The host is not removed, and the men wind up pulling so hard that his arm detaches from his body.
 Defeated, the men go to bed and vow to keep their plot a secret.